 Here’s how KlientBoost’s Olivia Taylor upped another conversion rate using this trend:

-…to the below landing page, which increased the conversion rate by 31%.
+…to the landing page below, which increased the conversion rate by 31%.

 You can be conversational in presenting your value proposition by using questions, giving your copy personality, shortening your sentences or using two-way dialogue.

 The free range element of it gives your visitors and prospects the chance to see real user angles from the field.
-With Basecamp’s list of 49 displayed testimonials, there’s bound to be a customer experience from a similar industry that pretty nearly every visitor can relate to.
+With Basecamp’s long list of testimonials on display, there’s bound to be a customer experience from an industry that almost every visitor can relate to.

-Using Twitter testimonials is another way to represent authentic customer feedback on landing pages.
+Twitter testimonials are another way to represent authentic customer feedback on landing pages.
 Foundr Magazine places multiple Tweets in a social proof row on their landing page:

-Remembering that the Thank You page is also part of the landing page experience is a good thing to have trending.
-Too often companies have forgotten to close the loop and think the hard works stops after the conversion happens.
+Incorporating your Thank You page into a seamless landing page experience is another trend to capitalize on.
+Too often companies forget to close the loop and think the hard work stops after the conversion happens.

 Just because someone clicks on your offer doesn’t mean the user experience is complete.
-In fact, quite the opposite happens.
-Now that you’ve persuaded someone to engage in your offer, prove to them your awesome qualities and show them how great it is to be your customer.
+In fact, it’s quite the opposite.
+Now that you’ve persuaded someone to engage in your offer, prove how awesome you are and show them how great it is to be your customer.

 Here’s what Orbit Media Studios does:

 So which trends are here to stay?
 Let’s find out.
-Give these landing page fads a whirl and let us know which ones tested the best for improving conversion rates.
+Give these landing page trends a whirl and let us know which ones tested the best for improving conversion rates.

-Then we can figure which of the hits make the landing page best practice list and add them to our ammo of CRO tools.
+Then we can figure which of the winners make the landing page best practice list and add them to our CRO toolbox.